plaxamana/TermProject/README.md

 <h1>COMP 304 Term Project</h1>

 <h2> Description </h2>
 An Android app to calculate the number of calories needed to either gain, maintain, or lose weight.
-In addition, it will feature the ability to send and receive SMS, check weather updates.
+In addition, it will feature the ability to send and receive SMS, show list of food items along with their calories (JSON data)

 <h2> Requirements </h2>